linode/apl-docs/docs/for-devs/console/overview.md

 <!-- ![Console apps](img/apps.png) -->

-## APL Console
+## Console

-APL Console is the web UI of APL and offers access to all integrated apps and self-service features.
-APL Console has a topbar showing a Team selector.
+The Console is the web UI of the platform and offers access to all integrated apps and self-service features.
+The Console has a topbar showing a Team selector.
 The Team selector allows you to switch between different Teams (if you are a member of different Teams).

-The Team view in APL Console gives access to 3 menu sections:
+The Team view in the Console gives access to 3 menu sections:

 Deploy section:

 - [Deploy Changes](deploy-changes): Commit changes to the configuration repository
-- Revert Changes: Revert your changes made in APL Console
+- Revert Changes: Revert your changes made in the Console

 Self-service section: